 Subject to HUD funding, Project Move-up is a program to facilitate the progression of individuals/families from homelessness - to housing via the Mod Rehab Program - to permanently affordable housing, via a Section 8 Tenant Based Voucher.
-The intent is to admit 5 individuals from BHA's Single Room Occupancy Program (UA Homes and Erna P. Harris) and 5 individuals from the City of Berkeley's Shelter + Care program each calendar year.
+The intent is to admit 5 individuals from BHA's Single Room Occupancy Program (UA Homes and Erna P. Harris) and 5 individuals from the City of Berkeley's Shelter + Care program each calendar year for up to 5 years.
 These households must:

 - a.
 Demonstrate lease compliance over the prior 12 month period - b.
-Everyone 18 or older must have stable monthly income from sources including but not limited to employment, self-employment, retirement, CalWorks or Social Security sufficient to pay BHA's minimum rent of \$50 per month plus any utility allowance; - c.
+Everyone 18 or older must have stable monthly income from sources including but not limited to employment, self-employment, unemployment, retirement, CalWorks or Social Security/SSI, sufficient to pay BHA's minimum rent of \$50 per month plus any utility allowance; - c.
 Utilize the assistance to rent a unit in Berkeley for 24 months before becoming eligible for portability

 Candidates for this program must submit an application to the Section 8 Voucher waiting list, and have a written referral from the property manager and/or case manager.
+Selection criteria for Project Move-up referrals to BHA are determined by Shelter Plus Care staff and Moderate Rehab property management, identifying a fair and systematic determination process, with priority given to those ready to live independently.